-Today the tourists should buy permits to visite the cave and are entering it at certain times of the day.
-They walk some 600 – 700 m long distance through it.
-There are plans to install the electricity in the cave.
+Today the tourists should buy permits to visit the cave and are entering it at certain times of the day.
+They walk some 600 – 700 m long-distance through it.
+There are plans to install electricity in the cave.

 Some tell legends that in this cave or another cave nearby pirates have hidden a treasure – but this was done in a long-lost passage which is closer to the ocean and now is not available anymore.